21-aditya/IBM-Project-29907-1660133639/Project Development Phase/Sprint 2/README.md

-his is the README file for sprint-2
+This is the README file for sprint-2

 # Tasks to be done:
 1. A front-end code (in HTML) which serves as registration page and accepts user-name, password and email.